RemixIT: Continual self-training of speech enhancement models via bootstrapped remixing: Experimental Framework

 \textbf{LibriFSD50K (LFSD)}: This data collection includes $45{,}602$ and $3{,}081$ mixtures for training and testing, correspondingly.
 The clean speech samples are drawn from the LibriSpeech \cite{librispeech} corpus and the noise recordings are taken from FSD50K \cite{fsd50k} representing a set of almost $200$ classes of background noises after excluding all the human-made sounds from the AudioSet ontology \cite{audioset}.
 A detailed recipe of the dataset generation process is presented in \cite{tzinis2021separate}.
 LFSD becomes an ideal candidate for semi-supervised/SSL teacher pre-training on OOD data given its mixture diversity.

-\textbf{WHAM!}: The generation process for this dataset produces $20{,}000$ training noisy-speech pairs and $3{,}000$ test mixtures from the initial WHAM! \cite{WHAM} dataset and has been identical to the procedure followed in \cite{tzinis2021separate}.
+\textbf{WHAM!}: The generation process for this dataset produces $20{,}000$ training noisy-speech pairs and $3{,}000$ test mixtures from the initial WHAM! \cite{WHAM} dataset and has been identical to the procedure followed in \cite{tzinis2021separate} with active noise sources mixed at an average of $-1.3$dB input SNR.
 The set of background noises in WHAM! is limited to 10 classes of urban sounds.

 \textbf{VCTK}: The VCTK dataset proposed in \cite{giri2019attention_VCTKDEMAND_testSet} includes $586$ synthetically generated noisy test mixtures, where a speech sample from the VCTK speech corpus \cite{vctk} is mixed with an isolated noise recording from the DEMAND \cite{demand_Dataset}.
 The VCTK and DNS test partitions are used to illustrate the effectiveness of \textit{RemixIT} under a restrictive scenario zero-shot domain adaptation with limited data to perform self-training.